cmuxstream/cmuxstream-data/evolving/README.md

 The file is in a modified SVM-light format; each line is formatted as follows:

 ```
-graph_id shingle_id:count shingle_id:count ...
+graph_id incoming_shingle_id:1 incoming_shingle_id:1 ... outgoing_shingle_id:-1 outgoing_shingle_id:-1 ...
 ```

-The entire graphs as a row-stream in SVM-light format are contained in `streamspot-static.gz` for convenience (to test with iForest or other static methods).
+The entire graphs as a row-stream contained in `streamspot-static.gz` for convenience (to test with iForest or other static methods).
 The graph ID is implied by the line number (starting from zero).
-Each line is formatted as:
+The file is in the SVM-light format, with each line formatted as:

 ```
-anomaly_label incoming_shingle_id:1 outgoing_shingle_id:-1
+anomaly_label shingle_id:count shingle_id:count ...
 ```

 Graph ID's correspond to scenarios as follows: